-The environmental and/or social characteristics promoted by this sub-fund were:
+The environmental and/or social characteristics ("E/S characteristics") promoted by this sub-fund were:

-- 1. Identification and analysis of an issuer's environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 2.
-Active consideration of low carbon intensity investments compared to the Reference Benchmark. - 3.
-Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 4.
-Active consideration of environmental issues through engagement where HSBC Asset Management considered it appropriate to do so. - 5.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the "Excluded Activities").
+- 1. Investment into in a concentrated portfolio of equities of companies that may have benefitted from increasingly constrained healthcare budgets world-wide. - 2.
+Responsible business practices in accordance with UN Global Compact Principles for business. - 3.
+Identification and analysis of a company's social chracteristics, inlcuding but not limited to patient access to care. - 4.
+Active consideration of social issues through engagement and proxy voting. - 5.
+Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the ("Excluded Activities").

-indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.